-This targeted one-day continuing dental education course will build your confidence and skill in the delivery of local anesthesia and will provide you with a review of the anatomical structures and navigational approaches necessary to troubleshoot problems with each injection.
-You will also learn to utilize the Gow/Gates injection technique as an alternative to the traditional mandibular block injection.
+Our targeted, one-day course will build your confidence and skill in the delivery of local anesthesia.
+We will also provide you with a review of the anatomical structures and navigational approaches necessary to troubleshoot problems with each injection.
+Come away with new skills to utilize the Gow/Gates injection technique as an alternative to the traditional mandibular block injection.
 Additionally, you will learn how factors such as age, weight and medical considerations affect anesthetic dosing and interact with the newer anesthetic agents.

 You may choose any or all of the following injections to practice in clinic:

 - Maxillary Injections: Supraperiosteal, Anterior Superior Alveolar, Middle Superior Alveolar, Posterior Superior Alveolar, Nasopalatine, Greater Palatine